 For example, if family obligations are high stressors then you need a way to reduce those pressures so they’re not affecting work–perhaps by hiring an assistant to help you out with errands and other tasks, so when it comes time for work, all your focus is there.

-Having no idea how much money is needed to run the company
+3: Having no idea how much money you need to run the company

 Many entrepreneurs don’t realize all of the expenses they face when creating a startup.
 They also underestimate how long it takes to earn revenue to offset those expenses.
 Of all the business planning mistakes, this one is the biggest killer of your dreams.